albertovecina/PaperKnife/README.md

       		return title;
     	}

-3. Implements a class to handle the row views (a view holder) and implements the CellTarget interface
+3. Implements a class to handle the row views (a view holder) and implements the CellViewHolder interface

 		private static class ViewHolder implements CellViewHolder {
 		}